josephgranata/ic-pos-motoko/README.md

 ic-pos uses [Courier](https://courier.com/) to send email and SMS notifications.
 If you want to enable notifications, you need to sign up for a Courier account and and create and API key.
 Then issue the following command:

+#### Step 6.1 Joseph Hurtado
+I signed up for Courier, and got their production API key for free up to 10,000 messages.
+I used the Gmail account from satoshinotesbtc@gmail.com to do it, and connected it fully.
+It worked.

+Here is the key: YzVjNDA2NTYtZDgwZi00MDA3LTlhMjEtMWU5YzY4MDYzZTk2

 ```bash
 dfx canister --network local call icpos setCourierApiKey "pk_prod_..."
 ```
+dfx canister --network local call icpos setCourierApiKey "YzVjNDA2NTYtZDgwZi00MDA3LTlhMjEtMWU5YzY4MDYzZTk2"

 ### Step 7: Build and run the frontend